aichat-go

 |---|---|---|

 {project}_content_hybrid | Dense + Sparse | Chunked content with topic-prepended embeddings.
-Searchable target for hybrid queries. |
+The agent's hybrid_search tool reads this. |

 BM25 implementation details